August 2, 2024

 Example #2: Cheryl Cole and The X Factor

-Back in 2012 (a banner year for pay or play, apparently), the U.S. adaptation of Simon Cowell’s hit series The X Factor was entering its second season.
+In 2012, the U.S. adaptation of Simon Cowell's hit series The X Factor was entering its second season.

-It turns out that Miss Cole had an explicit pay or play clause within her contract.
-She was guaranteed pay for starring in not one but two full seasons.
-She was paid for at least part of the first season but had to take the show’s producers to court over payment for the second, pursuing more than $2 million in lost wages in the process.
-The suit was settled out of court just under a year later, with the production company paying an undisclosed sum.
+Cole had a pay-or-play clause in her employment contract.
+She was guaranteed pay for starring in the two full seasons.
+She was paid for part of the first season but took the show's producers to court over payment for the second season.

-How to draft pay or play contracts
+How to draft a pay or play contract

-Choose to lawyer up, before you’re left with no choice but to lawyer up.
+Choose to lawyer up before you're left with no choice but to lawyer up.

 Contents of the pay or play clause